Ramon Dekkers

 Ramon Dekkers (4 September 1969 – 27 February 2013) was a Dutch professional Muay Thai fighter.
-He won multiple world and international titles in Muay Thai during the 1980s and 1990s.
+He won five world titles across four weight classes in Muay Thai during the 1980s and 1990s.
 Nicknamed the "Turbine from Hell", he was a fan favorite due to his fast-paced, aggressive fighting style which resulted in many brutal fights and knockouts.
 He was also praised for his willingness to fight in Thailand, including challenging for the Lumpinee Stadium Lightweight title.

 Biography

 Early years

-Dekkers was born on 4 September 1969 in Breda, Netherlands.
+Ramon Dekkers was born on September 4th, 1969 in the city of Breda in the south of the Netherlands.
 He began learning martial arts at age 12, studying judo for half a year.
-He then switched to boxing.
-After a couple of years Dekkers started practicing Muay Thai under Cor Hemmers.
+He then switched to boxing.Cor Hemmers.
 After finishing his baker education Dekkers joined Maeng Ho Breda Gym.
 During Dekkers' early days of training his mother was at the gym every day and eventually she and Hemmers fell in love and got married.

 In the beginning of his career Dekkers' manager was Clovis Depretz, the manager of legendary Rob Kaman.
 This was the reason why Kaman was at ringside during many of Dekkers' matches, including his farewell fight.
 They often trained together and became good friends.
 Dekkers and Kaman were dubbed by fight fans in Thailand as "The Double Dutch duo".

 In his first fight at 16 years of age, Dekkers won in a spectacular knockout against a well-established older boxer.
 Although only weighing about 55 kg, his opponents found out sooner rather than later he was much stronger than he looked.
 As Dekkers kept on winning his matches by knockout, his reputation of an up-and-coming fighter spread in the Muay Thai community.
 He was awarded his first title at age 18, when he won the MTBN Dutch Championship on 15 November 1987.
 Dekkers defeated Kenneth Ramkisoen by knockout with a high kick.
 Previous to this fight the Dutchman had his first international contest against the reigning European champion, Richard Nam of France.
 Dekkers lost the fight on points.
 They would rematch each other a year later for the EMTA European Championship.
 This time Dekkers won the fight by knockout with a left hook, cross to body combination in the fourth round.